• Skip to main content

 What You Need To Know About Winter Sinus Allergies

-First it is important to understand what causes winter sinus allergies so you can know how to prevent or lessen your winter allergies.
+It is important to understand what causes winter sinus allergies so you can know how to prevent or lessen your winter allergies.
 Dust and mold are two of the main causes of winter time allergies.
 Dust and mold become a huge factor in the winter and cause indoor air pollution.
 Because most people turn on the heater during the winter, we tend to have the same indoor air trapped inside for a better part of the winter.
 Dust is exposure can be increased in the winter when we are unpacking ornaments and clearing surfaces that don’t usually get disturbed.

 To lessen your exposure to dust and mold, try opening the windows and airing your house out on a warmer, sunny day.
 Because it is winter you may not be able to do that very often but you can still improve air quality by using a HEPA air filter for your HVAC.
 HEPA air filters are more expensive than a non-HEPA air filters but they remove at least 99.97% of airborne particles 0.3 micrometers (µm) in diameter.
 They make a huge difference.
 Also, don’t forget to change your filters monthly.